The experts who offer the FDA Compliance Boot Camp are now adding two intensive medical device training courses.

 Discover how to overcome one of the biggest obstacles device manufacturers face — how the FDA expects you to develop and implement design controls, then transfer product design to manufacturing operations.

-With three-and-a-half days of intensive training you'll walk away with the compliance guidance and insight you need to meet FDA standards with confidence.
+With four days of intensive training you'll walk away with the compliance guidance and insight you need to meet FDA standards with confidence.

 Through plain-English instruction, detailed course materials, and interactive exercises that reinforce the lessons (not to mention making the classroom more fun and interesting), you'll learn to cost-effectively comply with the FDA's QSR rules and related international standards.